 Septic Tank: A septic tank with a minimum capacity of 1,250-gallons is required for a four bedroom system.
-NWCC strongly recommends the client consider using a larger tank, such as 1,500 or 2,000 gallons.
+NWCC strongly recommends the client consider using a larger tank, such as 1,500 or 2,000 gallons for future building expansion.
 Due to the subsurface conditions encountered at the site and our experience with similar projects, NWCC also recommends a concrete septic tank be used.

-If a dosing system is used, a size adjustment can be used to reduce the size of the STA.
+If a dosing system is used, a size adjustment can be used in the sizing of the STA.
 NWCC must be contacted to determine the decreased field sizing and septic/dosing tank requirements, if a dosing system is used.